Bayesian semi-parametric inference for clustered recurrent events with zero-inflation and a terminal event/4163305: Bayesian Inference

-We specify base measure $G_0$ as the mean zero normal distribution, $\mathcal{N}(0, \sigma^2)$, and assign $\phi\sim \mathcal{G}(1, 1)$ to ensure adequate flexibility.
+We specify base measure $G_0$ as a Normal distribution, $\mathcal{N}(0, \sigma^2)$, and assign $\phi\sim \mathcal{G}(1, 1)$ to ensure adequate flexibility.
 Prior \eqref{eq:DP} induces a nonparametric representation for the random effects over practices.
-Since the inference of model parameters may be sensitive to parametric assumptions of the practice-level random effects \citep{gasparini2019impact}, this nonparametric prior can induce more robust characterization of the quality of care in each practice. \revise{To facilitate posterior inference under \eqref{eq:DP}, following \eqref{DP3} and \eqref{DP2}, we also resort to an infinite mixtures of point masses representation under the point mass random set $\{\eta_{l}\}_{l=1}^{\infty}$ where each $\mu_j$ sampled from under the weights $\{\tilde{\pi}_{l}\}_{l=1}^{\infty}$.
-This will also group the realization of each element within $\bfmu$ together by their identical values}, indicating, for example, similar quality of care across the included practices.
+Since the inference of model parameters may be sensitive to parametric assumptions of the practice-level random effects \citep{gasparini2019impact}, this nonparametric prior can induce more robust characterization of the quality of care in each practice.
+To facilitate posterior inference under \eqref{eq:DP}, following \eqref{DP3} and \eqref{DP2}, we also resort to an infinite mixtures of point masses representation under the point mass random set $\{\eta_{l}\}_{l=1}^{\infty}$ where each $\mu_j$ sampled from under the weights $\{\tilde{\pi}_{l}\}_{l=1}^{\infty}$ ($\eta$ and $\tilde{\pi}$ are analogs to those introduced in model \eqref{DP3}).
+This also groups realizations of each element within $\bfmu$ together by their identical values, indicating, for example, similar quality of care across the included practices.
 In STRIDE, the primary care practices are nested within different health care systems, which could induce inter-practice similarity.
 Although we do not directly account for heterogeneity across health systems beyond that across practices, the implicit clustering effect due to the $\mathcal{DP}$ prior automatically identifies more similar practices according to values of $\mu_j$, either within or across different health systems, and provides additional flexibility beyond a single random effect at the health system level.
 Alternatively, in the absence of a clear grouping pattern between practices in terms of quality of care, we can still rely on \eqref{eq:DP} to potentially reduce the number of unknown practice-level random effects.
+Of note, in the analysis of the STRIDE trial, we have specified the above log-normal parametric prior for the patient-level frailty because the recurrent event rate was relatively low; however, a relatively large number of practices in STRIDE supports a nonparametric $\mathcal{DP}$ prior for the practice-level random effects.
+In addition, we have considered a $\mathcal{DP}$ shape-mixture of errors in the AFT terminal event model as well as a $\mathcal{DP}$ prior for the practice-level random effects in the same terminal event model.
+This double nonparametric prior specification does not lead to non-identifiability because the practice-level random effects are shared between the recurrent event and terminal event models and posterior inference for the practice-level random effects will be based on additional information beyond the terminal event process.

 We further assume the latent indicator $D_{ij}$ follows $D_{ij}\sim \text{Bern}(p_{ij})$, $i=1,\dots,N_j$, $j=1,\dots,J$, with $p_{ij}$ being the participant-specific probability to be classified into the unsusceptible subgroup.
 In practice, when there is prior knowledge on potential risk factors that are associated with an individual's susceptibility status for recurrent events, we can adopt a logistic model